 Decision-making in the MD Program

-Management and governance of the MD Program is led by Dr. Marcus Law in his capacity as Associate Dean.
+Management and governance of the MD Program is led the Associate Dean, MD Program.

 The MD Program Executive Committee, which is chaired by the Associate Dean and consists of senior academic and administrative leaders, is advisory to the Associate Dean with respect to the overall management and strategic directions of the MD Program.